LeidenGlobal course ‘Methodologies in the Social Sciences and Humanities’

 Students write weekly assignments relating to their individual projects (3 assignments) and the course readings (5 assignments) and one final assignment: a critical literature review relevant to the methodologies of their field of study.
 Additionally, they give feedback to their peers three times during the semester.

 All PhD students registered at LeidenGlobal partner institutions can apply online, after consultation with their advisors.
-Registration for 2022-2023 is now closed.
+Registration for 2023-2024 is closed.
+Keep an eye on our website for next year.

 Research Master students are required to register via uSis